DavideLoconte/macOS-dotfiles/nvim/README.md

 ## Requirement

+- ripgrep
+- fzf
-- lldb-vscode (for nvim-dap, you need to specify the path through config files)
+- lldb-vscode (for nvim-dap, you need to specify the path through config files) (WIP)
+- debugpy available in the current python environment python debugging